grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 runtime.SetBlockProfileRate(rate)
 ```

-`rate` parameter controls the fraction of goroutine blocking events that are reported in the blocking profile.
+The `rate` parameter controls the fraction of goroutine blocking events that are reported in the blocking profile.
 The profiler aims to sample an average of one blocking event per rate nanoseconds spent blocked.

 ## Send data to Pyroscope OSS or Grafana Cloud Profiles

+To configure the Golang SDK to send data to Pyroscope, replace the `<URL>` placeholder with the appropriate server URL.
+This could be the Grafana Cloud URL or your own custom Pyroscope server URL.

+If you need to send data to Grafana Cloud, you'll have to configure HTTP Basic authentication.
+Replace `<User>` with your Grafana Cloud stack user and `<Password>` with your Grafana Cloud API key.

+If your Pyroscope server has multi-tenancy enabled, you'll need to configure a tenant ID.
+Replace `<TenantID>` with your Pyroscope tenant ID.

 ```go
 pyroscope.Start(pyroscope.Config{